usnistgov/ARIAC_docs/docs/competition/overview.rst

 weld location on the shell.
 These can be seen as holes giving access to the batteries.
 Once the weld has been completed, a weld bead will appear signaling that this has been completed.
 After completing the first set of welds, the module will need to be sent back to the previous assembly robot to flip the module.

-.. <insert image showing the weld locations and a weld in progress, maybe also a weld bead appeared>
+.. <insert image showing the weld locations and a weld in progress, maybe also a weld bead appeared -> post insertion of new parts>

 **Tool Changing**